statikbe/laravel-surveyhero/README.md

 - Add more default indices to the migration.
 - Support more Surveyhero question types.
-- Support more converted value data types, e.g. double
+- Support more converted value data types, e.g. double.
 - A command to check the `question_mapping` configuration to validate if:
   - there are no double field names
   - there are no double question IDs.
   - there are no double answer IDs.
   - the data format for a question time is ok, i.e. are all fields there and are they the right type.
   - all questions and answers are mapped by doing an API request.
+- Export survey responses to CSV and Excel
+- Statistics calculator service to quickly query aggregates of responses of questions.
-- A command to create a basic question_mapping configuration based on the [Surveyhero Element API](https://developer.surveyhero.com/api/#element-api)
+- ~~A command to create a basic question_mapping configuration based on the [Surveyhero Element API](https://developer.surveyhero.com/api/#element-api)~~
 - A command to create all surveys in the Surveyhero account.

 ## Testing